E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: CONCLUSIONS

 \section{CONCLUSIONS}

 We propose an uncertainty-aware semantic mapping framework that addresses the limitations of S-BKI through anisotropic Gaussian primitives.
 Our approach tackles semantic uncertainty through evidential deep learning, spatial uncertainty through ellipsoidal kernels, and observation uncertainty through local context aggregation and pruning.
 By representing local geometry and semantics through Gaussian primitives, our method enables uncertainty-aware semantic propagation of sparse and noisy observations.
 Extensive experiments demonstrate superior performance in mapping quality and uncertainty calibration.
 The framework's robustness and versatility across different map representations highlight its practicality for autonomous systems.
-Future work includes extending to dynamic environments with temporal consistency modeling and developing image-guided Gaussian refinement for enhanced geometric fidelity.
+Future work includes improving uncertainty estimation to obtain more calibrated predictive uncertainties, refining the formal definitions of the uncertainties, and extending the uncertainty-aware mapping framework to open-set settings.